martin-lewis/FlatpickrBlazor/README.md

-# FlatPickr Blazor

 # ML Development Notes

 - Change the blazor component in the Flatpickr.razor file
 - If additional functionality from the underlying JavaScript then add it to the flatpickr.blazor.js
-- Build into nuget package and deploy
+- Build into Nuget package and deploy

+# FlatPickr Blazor

 uses https://github.com/flatpickr/flatpickr under the hood.